Cart 0

 Yanamilla Prison Community: Yanamilla prison incarcerates 200 women, most of them are victims of the reality they found themselves in: no money, no choices and drug cartels approaching them with the promise of cash in their pocket and food for their children.
 When these women are caught working as drug mules, they often are charged as full-fledged cartel members and can end up spending decades of their life in prison for a first offense.
 MAKI has built and staffed a classroom for these women where they can learn work skills, team building, self-esteem and attend lectures on relevant issues.
 We have also provided a classroom, learning supplies, books and toys for the children who reside in the prison with their mothers.

 Vinchos: In the mountains above Ayacucho, this impoverished community relies on subsistence farming.
 Their daily meals are corn and potatoes.
-MAKI has worked with the community to set up sustainable chicken farms and teaches the women how to raise and care for chickens in order to provide their families with with eggs for eating and selling.
-Since the Covid-19 pandemic, supply lines to Vinchos had been cut off - Maki has sent up a team with food and medicine and secured government approval to deliver critical supplies to this community.
+MAKI has worked with the community to set up sustainable guinea pig farms and is partnering with local families to develop a co-op.

 IMG_4906.JPG